-In the summer of 2016 we transformed our playground into an Edible Playground.
+In the summer we transformed our playground into an Edible Playground.
 We transformed the school grounds by creating lots of green space for the children, including a running track in the middle to get our children active.

 The school grounds are now a vibrant outdoor space for playing, sport, growing and education!
 By transforming our school into an oasis for growing fresh fruit and vegetables we are installing the principals of eating healthy food in our children, so we can tackle childhood obesity.

 Once we had our first harvest were very excited to present it to our wonderful school cook.
 We presented our very own grown beetroot and had it as part of our salad bar.

 Healthy eating and the new garden has become embedded in our school’s curriculum we have gardening champions so all children will be involved in the garden.
 Despite there being potentially some problems in having a two site school we are now proud to say that we have two beautiful gardens on each site and two greenhouses for propagation.
 The whole process from seed to plate will be shared with our children.